-- Work to secure funding to reinvest in defunded positions. - comparable positions between departments. - employment with the city. - service, and build professional development plans that fill gaps. - School). - Track training hours by employee, division, and total to report to leadership. - Confirm baseline of annual training hours. - Develop a training program that provides career steps for promotion and advancement. - Invest in the existing employee recognition program with incentives for staff that go above and beyond. - services. - expectation. - needed to meet expectations in the delivery of service. - budget to be more in line with national benchmarks and top tier cities.
+- Work to secure funding to reinvest in defunded positions. - Conduct a salary study to determine which salaries need to be increased to develop equity in comparable positions between departments. - Develop job postings that describe the culture of employment, needed skill sets, and advantages of employment with the city. - Identify needed skill sets at each level of operations and maintenance, analyze gaps from the cost of service, and build professional development plans that fill gaps. - Build annual schedule for recurring training needs and incorporate periodic trainings in areas where building specific expertise is needed.
+Identify in-person and virtual training opportunities through NRPA, GRPA, CAPRA, USGBC, and with other city departments and city HR organizational development office, etc. (e.g., NRPA Virtual, Maintenance Management School, and Director's School). - Track training hours by employee, division, and total to report to leadership. - Confirm baseline of annual training hours. - Develop a training program that provides career steps for promotion and advancement. - Invest in the existing employee recognition program with incentives for staff that go above and beyond. - Initiate a cost-of-service model for waste management, facilities maintenance, and landscaping services. - Use data collected to determine the optimal resources to maintain the system to meet public expectation. - Identify what services can be delivered to the fullest, those that cannot, and what resources are needed to meet expectations in the delivery of service. - Work with the Mayor's Office and elected officials to increase DPR's operations and maintenance budget to be more in line with national benchmarks and top tier cities.